yitsheyzeus/thebook_src/the_matrix_is_indexed.md

 Relating directly to Pharoah, Pharisees, Phillistines, and Christopher Clumbus, this two letter key stands for "Pursuit of Happiness."

 ###ry
+"Our why," it's the key to the first line of Genesis, and the [Holy Grail.](holy_water,_sang_rael.html) In the beginning, the Spirit of God, "SHE KIN AH" hovered over the waters.
+Holy water is people, Eve is SHE, Kin is RY, and AH is ONE big human family.
+All Humanity, ahh...

 ###sa
 Melissa,